mjwgeek/Services-Monitor-Dashboard/README.md

-# 🖥️ Multi-Host Service Monitor Dashboard
+# 🖥️ Services Monitor Dashboard

 A self-hosted web dashboard to monitor and control `systemd` services across multiple Linux hosts using SSH.